kjbrum/ph-cli/README.md

 ### To-Do

-- Prompt user for their dev token and add it to the script
+- Prompt user for their dev token and save it
 - Handle all the endpoints
     - Posts
     - Categories